Corncrakes arrive in Balranald!

 Ten days ago my husband said he thought he had heard the first Corncrake calling it's distinctive "Crex Crex" call.
 I listened carefully but it didn't sound quite right.
 The call was less harsh, slightly more "sing songy" and not as loud.
 We realised then that the Starlings we have nesting in the eaves had started to add the Corncrake's call to their repertoire.
 Amazing to think they know that the Corncrakes are about to arrive!

 A week later we heard the "real" call of a Corncrake on a glorious evening and the next day couldn't believe our eyes when we saw a Corncrake walking across the lawn to the fence.
 It skulked along the fence backward and forward and then disappeared into the bushes.
 Perhaps it was feeding or looking for somewhere to nest.
-The only camera I had to hand was on an iPad, so I grabbed a short video - see below, just to capture some footage of the first Corncrake in the garden for 2020.
+The only camera I had to hand was on an iPad, so I grabbed the short video above, just to capture some footage of the first Corncrake in the garden for 2020.

 These members of the "Rail" family can be elusive and secretive, as this bird is, preferring the cover of long grasses.
 However, here in the Outer Hebrides, particularly at Balranald, you stand a very good chance of seeing them, often when you least expect it!
 More and more of these distinctive birds will arrive over the course of the next week or so and we will enjoy their arrival as the breeding season takes off.
 Hopefully this year will be a good year for them as the reserve is much quieter than usual due to the coronavirus lockdown in the UK.